Floorp-Projects/Floorp/docs/code-quality/static-analysis/writing-new/writing-matchers.rst

 When developing matchers, it will be much easier if you do the following:

 1. Write out the code you want to match.
 Write it out in as many different ways as you can.
-For example: in the same place in the code, use a variable, a constant and a function that returns a value.
+Examples: For some value in the code use a variable, a constant and a function that returns a value.
 Put the code you want to match inside of a function, inside of a conditional, inside of a function call, and inside of an inline function definition.
 2. Write out the code you *don't* want to match, but looks like code you do.
 Write out benign function calls, benign assignments, etc.
 3. Iterate on your matcher and treat it as _code_ you're writing.
 Indent it, copy it somewhere in case your browser crashes, even stick it in a tiny temporary version-controlled file.